ng-girls/todo-list-tutorial-portuguese/generating_a_new_project.md

 we will cover components in more depth in later tutorial but the main idea of the project is that we create a components and connect them to each other until we have an application.

 with angular-cli we can generate components and some other files which can help us in the future.
-to do so we should write `ng generate component <component name>` for components and `ng generate route <route path>` for routes and may more which can be review in [angular cli docs](https://github.com/angular/angular-cli#generating-components-directives-pipes-and-services)
+to do so we should write `ng generate component <component name>` for components and `ng generate route <route path>` for routes and many more which can be review in [angular cli docs](https://github.com/angular/angular-cli#generating-components-directives-pipes-and-services)

 now you probably ask how do you see and review your application?
 your command for that would be `ng serve` and you'll be able to access you app in `http://localhost:4200`